-My first trip to Seattle was a solo trip, and six months later I moved to the Pike Place Neighborhood where I spent the next four years exploring Seattle as a single.
-In this article, I share all my best tips as a Seattle local for seeing the best of Seattle as a solo traveler.
+My first trip to Seattle was a solo trip.
+Six months later, I moved to the Pike Place Neighborhood where I spent the next four years exploring Seattle.
+In this article, I share all my best Seattle local tips for seeing the best of Seattle as a solo traveler.

 Planning your solo trip to Seattle

-One way to stay safe while solo traveling, is to have a plan and communicate that to your emergency contacts.
+One way to stay safe is to have a plan and communicate that to your emergency contacts.
 Before you head to Seattle, create a list of places you’ll stay and things you will do.
-This itinerary helps organize your trip so you can focus on exploring, but also helps people who care about you to know how they can reach you in an emergency.
+This itinerary helps organize your trip so you can focus on exploring!
+An itinerary can also help your friends and family know how to reach you in an emergency.

-There are even apps that enable you to create an itinerary and share it, but a shared Google doc can work just as well.
+There are apps where you can create an itinerary and share it, but a shared Google doc can work just as well.